NaCl-Salt-12/ROS2-Experiment-Pipeline/README.md

-# Using ros2experiment_pipeline
+# Using ROS2-Experiment-Pipeline

-This is a pipeline for recording Ros2 experiments.
-It allows you to set a experiment name, that matches naming conventions and automatically launches your launch file and records all topics converts them to CSV files and uploads them to GitHub.
+This pipeline automates the recording/logging of experiments using the ROS2 framework.
+It handles experiment naming conventions, launches your configuration, records topics, converts data to CSV format, and uploads results to GitHub.

-This is the process it follows:
+### Process Overview

+The pipeline executes the following steps:

-- Runs a python script that captures the experiment name and ensures it matches naming conventions.
+1. Captures and validates the experiment name against naming conventions
-- the launch file is launched with the experiment name as an argument.
+2. Launches the specified launch file with the experiment name as an argument
-- the topic data is recorded using Ros2 bag
+3. Records topic data using ROS2 bag
-- the Ros2 bag files are converted to CSV files
+4. Converts ROS2 bag files to CSV format
-- the files are then moved to a local git repository and committed and pushed to GitHub.
+5. Moves files to a local Git repository, commits, and pushes to GitHub

+### Running the script

-Running the script, once setup is complete all you need to do to run is execute the start_experiment.sh script:
+Once setup is complete, execute the experiment script:

 ```bash
 bash start_experiment.sh